There are a zillion sleep products made for babies… so how are you supposed to know what to register for and what to skip?

 What the experts have to say

-Weighted blankets are used therapeutically in children (not babies), but only under supervision.
+Weighted blankets are used therapeutically in children (not babies) who are able to remove the garments themselves.

 What to register for instead